LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2026-05-20-Dublin-Graded-3.md

 location: Irishtown Stadium, Dublin.
 ---

 A huge thank you to all <b>Liffey Valley Athletic Club</b> athletes who participated in the third Graded Meeting of the 2026 Track Season at <b>Irishtown Stadium</b> on May 20th 2026.
-Your dedication and hard work truly shone through as you hit the track and gave it your all in the 1500m and 10000m distances.
+Your dedication and hard work truly shone through as you hit the track and gave it your all in the 1500m and 10000m distances.<br><br>

+A special congratulations to the club for finishing <b>2nd team overall in the Dublin 10,000m Championships</b>, a fantastic achievement and a testament to the strength and depth of the squad.<br><br>

+Outstanding individual performances also came from <b>Pierce</b>, who secured <b>2nd place</b> in <b>32:45.83 min</b>, and <b>Geoffrey</b>, who claimed <b>3rd place</b> in <b>33:09.24 min</b>.
+These excellent results helped secure the team silver medals and are a credit to their hard work and commitment.

 <table style="border-collapse: collapse; font-family: Consolas, monospace; background-color: #fff; color: #333; border: 8px solid #fff; box-shadow: 0 4px 12px rgba(0,0,0,0.15); outline: 1px solid #ddd;">
   <thead>